Derived logarithmic deformation theory and moduli stacks of derived logarithmic structures: ( -typical) Infinite root stacks

-is an equivalence. \end{rmk} \begin{defn} An $\Einf$-log ring $(A,M)$ is called topologically $p$-saturated if $M$ is so.\\ A quasi-coherent spectral log stack $X$ is called topologically $p$-saturated if, for any map $f:\spec A\rightarrow\underline X$, the pullback $f^*X$ is fpqc locally equivalent to $\spet(A,M)$ for some $(A,M)$, where $(A,M)$ is topologically $p$-saturated. \end{defn}
+\begin{defn} An $\Einf$-log ring $(A,M)$ is called topologically $p$-saturated if it is a logification of a topologically $p$-saturated $\Einf$-prelog ring.\\ A quasi-coherent spectral log stack $X$ is called topologically $p$-saturated if, for any map $f:\spec A\rightarrow\underline X$, the pullback $f^*X$ is fpqc locally equivalent to $\spet(A,M)$ for some $(A,M)$, where $(A,M)$ is topologically $p$-saturated. \end{defn}